 Biking through the Baja California desert

 Biking through the desert, along such an abandoned road lined with beautiful huge cactuses, was an absolute dream.
-We crossed the towns of Vizcaino and San Ignacio before reaching the sea of Cortez again in Santa Rosalia.
+We crossed the towns of Vizcaino and San Ignacio.
+Then we reaching the sea of Cortez again in Santa Rosalia.
 Between each town lies a distance of approximately 80 km of nothingness.
-So, our plan for every day was to reach the next town, stock up with water and food, then bike out of town and camp somewhere in the desert.
-It was easy to hide, because as soon as you are 100 m away from the road you are invisible between the cactuses.
+So, our plan for every day was to reach the next town and stock up with water and food.
+Then we bike out of town and camp somewhere in the desert.
+It was easy to hide, because as soon as you are 100 m away from the road, you are invisible between the cactuses.
 And the sunsets out there are absolutely beautiful.

 Covid-19 pandemic roadside checks

-When we passed an army checkpoint in San Ignacio – beautiful oasis in the desert with great micheladas, we realized that they were checking our temperature concerning the Covid-19.
+When we passed an army checkpoint in San Ignacio (beautiful oasis in the desert with great micheladas), we realized that they were checking our temperature concerning the Covid-19.
 Also, in the news we heard that more and more public spaces are closed.
 The countries and governments all around the world were recommending or even forcing people to stay at home.
 The situation in Baja was not (yet?) that dramatic.
-But what do you do when you are forced to stay at home while traveling with bikes and a tent through the desert?
+But what do you do when you are forced to stay at home while traveling with bikes through the desert?
 How we are suppose to manage bike touring quarantine?

 Should we check volunteering options in Baja California?

-This question was of course also raising in our heads while we were bike touring through beautiful volcanic part of Baja.
-After couple of days of while camping under the volcanoes, we rested for one day in Santa Rosaria and started to check volunteering options in south part of Baja California.
-Santa Rosalia is a mining town with a unique style.
+This question was raising in our heads while we were bike touring through beautiful volcanic part of Baja.
+After couple of days of wild camping under the volcanoes, we rested for one day in Santa Rosaria and started to check volunteering options in south part of Baja California.
+Santa Rosalia is an old mining town with a unique style.
 Nowhere else you find houses made out of wood in Baja California.
-However, for us it was clear that this town with its industrial flair is not our preference, so the next day we continued our way 65 km south to Mulege.
+However, for us it was clear that this town with its industrial flair is not our preference.
+So the next day we continued our way 65 km south to Mulege.
 The best decision ever!

 Mulege – home from the first moment

 In Mulegé we felt home from the first moment.
-It is another beautiful oasis in the middle of the desert where the Santa Rosalia river reaches the sea of Cortez.
+It is another beautiful oasis in the middle of the desert.
+Santa Rosalia river reaches here the sea of Cortez.
 It is the only river in Baja California Sur, which has water permanently.
 This makes it possible to grow vegetables and fruits.

-The first couple of nights we spent at the super truper campground Huerta Don Chano, a beautiful green spot where we could safely set our tent and bikes between banana trees.
-The vibes at Don Chanos were very positive and easy going with a lot of permanent campers from the US spending there the winter.
-And also two other traveling couples who also decided to make a Covid break.
-So we already felt that this magic place will be out bike touring quarantine hot spot.
+The first couple of nights we spent at the super truper campground Huerta Don Chano.
+It is a beautiful green spot, where we could safely set our tent and bikes between banana trees.
+The vibes at Don Chanos were very positive and easy going.
+A lot of permanent campers from the US were spending there the winter.
+And also two other traveling couples, who also decided to make a Covid break.
+So we already felt that this magic place will be our bike touring quarantine hot spot.

 Volunteering with Deny in Mulege

 We quickly found out that Mulegé has a nice communal life between the local Mexicans and the many, mostly retired, US residents.
-An example is that the local grocery stores didn’t sell that much products due to less tourists and restricted supplies due to the pandemic.
-As a result, there were different fundraising actions supporting the locals initiated by the US community.
+As an example – the local grocery stores didn’t sell that much products due to less tourists and restricted supplies due to the pandemic.
+So there were different fundraising actions supporting the locals initiated by the US community.

-The same like couchsurfing, workaway, woofing and housesitting communities were ,,a bit suspicious,, about pandemic.
-So we decided to give it a chance and ask around in the village and on social media if there are some options to volunteer.
+All digital volunteering communities were that time ,,a bit suspicious,, about pandemic.
+So we decided to give it a chance and ask around in the village and on local social media, if there are some options to volunteer.
 Via detours we learnt to know Deny.
-He had a couple of projects around his property and an empty house where we could live in.
+He had a couple of projects around his property and an empty house where we could live.
 Immediately we felt great sympathy for this open-hearted man.
 He probably felt the same for us because a few days later we could move to him.

-Ready for helpful and fulfilling Covid 19 bike touring quarantine?
+Ready for cool and positive Covid 19 quarantine?

 Eco, bio, handmade, homemade..

-The first thing I did was repairing and reorganizing Deny’s storage, while Anna took care about the establishment and design of our new home.
-Watering the plants around the house quickly became part of our daily routine.
+The first thing I did was repairing and reorganizing Deny’s storage.
+Anna took care about the establishment and design of our new home.
+Watering the plants around the house and local waste collection quickly became part of our daily routine.

 The biggest project, which he had, was the construction of a hostel/community center.
 Four local workers helped him with painting, plumbing and carpenter work.
 We tried not to “steal” the job of the workers and came up with some other projects to improve Deny’s place.